 Tim Thomas has a real estate portfolio.

-This was produced and syndicated by Tim Thomas / Timothy Thomas Limited.
+This was produced by Wealthy Living and syndicated by Tim Thomas / Timothy Thomas Limited.